Prostate Cancer SPORE Research Team

 Dr. Yang is Professor in the Department of Pathology at Northwestern University.
 He is an expert prostate pathologist who has supported the SPORE's specimen needs for over 10 years.
-Dr. Yang contributes to the quality control of the SPORE specimen bank and works closely with Karen Kaul, MD, PhD and Piotr Kulesza, MD, PhD to review and guide specimen requests.
+Dr. Yang contributes to the quality control of the SPORE specimen bank and works closely with members of the SPORE Biospeciman Database Committee to review and guide specimen requests.

 Jindan Yu, MD, PhD

-Dr. Yu is an Assistant Professor of Hematology/Oncology, Department of Medicine in the Feinberg School of Medicine.
+Dr. Yu is Professor of Hematology/Oncology, Department of Medicine in the Feinberg School of Medicine.
 Dr. Yu was previously trained in the laboratory of Dr. Arul M. Chinnaiyan, the PI of the prostate cancer SPORE of the University of Michigan.
-While there, she collaborated and published together with members of Michigan SPORE including Drs.
-Ken Pienta and Rajal Shah.
-At Northwestern University, Dr. Yu is actively engaged in the Prostate SPORE and has collaborated or is in collaboration with SPORE team members including Drs.
-Chung Lee, Raymond Bergan, Timothy Kuzel, Ximing Yang, Shad Thaxton, Olga Volpert, Don Vander Griend, Gary MacVicar, and William Catalona.
-She also has pilot funding through the Northwestern NCI-funded Physical Sciences and Oncology (PSOC) grant.
-Dr Yu's research is been supported by the NIH, American Cancer Society (ACS) and the Department of Defense (DOD).
+At Northwestern University, Dr. Yu is actively engaged in the Prostate SPORE and has collaborated or is in collaboration with SPORE team members.
+Dr Yu's research is supported by the NIH, Prostate Cancer Foundation (PCF) and the Department of Defense (DOD).